bakedbean/lighthouse_timeline/README.md

 ### INSTRUCTIONS

-From the source directory: `shotgun index.rb`
+From the source directory: `shotgun config.ru`
 From a web browser: `http://localhost:9393`

+### CUSTOMIZATIONS

+Includes an object for connecting to the Google Docs API Connects to a Berklee.edu specific spreadsheet
+Adds ticket data to a priority worksheet for support management